 My wife and I have taken more photographs of our son Lennon than we both care to count.

 We would often have 20 or 30 variations of the same image taking up memory on my camera reel, trying in vain to get that great shot.
-We did get a cracker, as you can see above, but he still isn’t looking at the camera and that’s what we wanted.
+We did get a nice photograph as you can see above, but he still isn’t looking at the camera and that’s what we wanted.

 I noticed that there were certain things that got Lennon’s attention, and one of them that never failed was a rattling toy.

 The sound made him turn his head from any distraction… even Baby Einstein!